 European Phenology Campaign - European Phenology Campaign

-We are here to help.
-If you have any question or ideas, please let us know at email@example.com.
+If you have any questions or ideas, please let us know.

 Select one of the 7 species (Hazel, Fig, Lime, Oak, Sour cherry, Birch, Beech) that GLOBE students around Europe follow in spring.

 - Take pictures with GrowApp and make a time-lapse video.

 - Share your results and pictures with other schools at the discussion forum.

 - Get trained in Green-up observations - protocol e-training

 - Get inspired by the research and activities of other students.

 - Connect to teachers and students from other countries within the School Collaboration group.

 - Learn more about the role of trees in the carbon cycle.
 Read more.

 „During observations, the students tend to be more perceptive as they were interested in how the weather temperature affected the budburst.
 They’ve found out which tree burst earliest and which latest, which tree’s leaves grew fastest during the same weather conditions.“